edulinq/autograder-server/docs/packages.md

 ## Hierarchy

+Here is a rough sorting of the packages by dependencies.
+Higher numbers depend on lower numbers, and packages with the same number do not depend on each other.
+Most subpackages have not been listed as they either share their parent's level, or they are a shim/header/interface.
+All these packages (except cmd) live in `internal`.

- 1. util
+ 1. timestamp
- 2. config
+ 2. log
- 3. common
+ 3. util
- 4. docker, email
+ 4. config
- 5. model
+ 5. common, email
- 6. db
+ 6. docker
- 7. grader, lms, report
+ 7. model
+ 8. db
+ 9. grader, procedures/logs
+ 10. procedures/users, report
+ 11. lms
- 8. scoring
+ 12. scoring
- 9. task
+ 13. task
+ 14. procedures/courses
- 10. api
+ 15. api
- 11. cmd
+ 16. cmd